-The Digital Millennium Copyright Act and Digital Services Act contemplate different procedures for hosting services than for other services like caching or transit.
+The Digital Millennium Copyright Act (DMCA) and other laws contemplate different procedures for hosting services than for other services like caching or transit.
 As described in more detail above, when Cloudflare receives a copyright abuse report relating to content that we do not host, we forward those requests to the hosting provider storing the content in question.
-This section addresses only those copyright abuse, DMCA or DSA reports directed towards content actually hosted by Cloudflare.
+This section addresses only those copyright or DMCA reports directed towards content actually hosted by Cloudflare.